suyogyj/capstone-legal-docs-analysis/README.md

 ## Introduction

 - **Background**: Legal text analysis is complex, requiring tools to handle large corpora efficiently.
-LLMs can extract and summarize legal entities but lack corpus-wide context, addressed by combining them with Knowledge Graphs.
+LLMs can summarize and extract entities from documents but lack corpus-wide context.
+This limitation is addressed by using the LLMs to populate Knowledge Graphs representing the corpus.
 - **Objectives**:
   - Automated summarization of legal documents.
   - Extraction of key legal entities like statutes, provisions, and case participants.